EU to give internet firms 1 hour to remove extremist content

 He said that removing material within an hour is important because it’s “the critical window in which the greatest damage is done.”

-The EU’s executive body said extremist material “that prepares, incites or glorifies acts of terrorism” must be taken offline.
+The EU’s executive body said “propaganda that prepares, incites or glorifies acts of terrorism” must be taken offline.
 Content would be flagged up by national authorities, who would issue removal orders to the internet companies hosting it.
 Those companies would be given one hour to delete it.

 Most Read Business Stories